yuntianyi-chen/ConfVE/README.md

             |--main.py
 ```

-1. Unzip the `ConfVE.zip` file to get the `data` and `src` directories.
+1. Git clone this repository or download the zip file of this project.
+Unzip the `ConfVE.zip` file to get the `data` and `src` directories.

 2. Place the `/ConfVE` under the same directory with `/apollo`

 ### INSTALLING Apollo ADS

-1. Download the Apollo 7.0 from https://github.com/yuntianyi-chen/apollo-baidu/tree/master, and name the apollo root directory `/apollo`
+1. Git clone or Download the Apollo 7.0 from https://github.com/yuntianyi-chen/apollo-baidu/tree/master, and name the apollo root directory `/apollo`

 2. Copy the directory `ConfVE/module/sim_control` to `apollo/modules/`